 You can, however we highly recommend that you do not use them.
-Antibacterial cleaners naturally put a strain on a septic system because they kill the natural bacteria growing in the tank.
+Antibacterial cleaners naturally put a strain on a septic system because they kill the bacteria growing in the tank.
 However it does require an excess amount of these products to completely kill off all the good bacteria.
 It is still good to limit the use of antibacterial products, so that you are giving the good bacteria a chance to grow and thrive.

 I Have Standing Water In My Yard, How Much Product Is Needed?